ibireme/yyjson/doc/BuildAndTest.md

 yyjson_mut_val_write_opts()
 ```
 This will reduce the binary size by about 30%.<br/>
-It is recommended when you don't need to serialize JSON.
+It is recommended when JSON serialization is not required.

 ● **YYJSON_DISABLE_UTILS**<br/>
- Define as 1 to disable JSON Pointer, JSON Patch and JSON Merge Patch supports.
+ Define this as 1 to disable JSON Pointer, JSON Patch and JSON Merge Patch supports.

  This will disable these functions at compile-time:
  ```c